 “How long do you cook a turkey?”

-“Until it's done .. of course” ~ The Two Chefs
+“Until it's done; of course,” ~ The Two Chefs

-November's cooking class .. a focus on all things holiday.
-Fun and different ideas for cooking sides .. an incredible dessert I've taken to telling everyone about.. ways for jazzing up the tried and trues (think deviled eggs) .. and a tutorial on how to ..
+November's cooking class, a focus on all things holiday.
+Fun and different ideas for cooking sides, an incredible dessert I've taken to telling everyone about.
+Ways for jazzing up the tried and trues (think deviled eggs) and a tutorial on how to

 Spatchcock a Turkey

-While it might not look quite like Norman Rockwell's version .. it appears there are lots of reasons for changing the way you think about .. and eat turkey.
-The super-crisp skin alone .. very much worthy of the bold move.
+While it might not look quite like Norman Rockwell's version, it appears there are lots of reasons for changing the way you think about and eat turkey.
+The super-crisp skin alone, very much worthy of the bold move.

-“Ask yourself a few simple questions” ..
+“Ask yourself a few simple questions.”

-He began by easing into the idea .. ever so slowly.
+He began by easing into the idea, ever so slowly.
 Thanksgiving turkey veterans in the audience started to shift in their seats.
-Who was this white-coated man .. about to mess with tradition?
-Didn't everyone have a stuffed .. bagged .. bird cooking in their ovens?
+Who was this white-coated man, about to mess with tradition?
+Didn't everyone have a stuffed, bagged bird cooking in their ovens?

 He had full their attention now

 “The best part?
-A thirteen pounder cooks in .. half .. the .. time(!)
-Somewhere between an hour and 90 minutes”
+A thirteen pounder cooks in half .. the .. time(!)
+Somewhere between an hour and 90 minutes.”

 I can't help but wonder how many Thanksgiving matriarchs have become rebels and risk-takers today.
-I guarantee you .. these talented Chefs would stand up and applaud .. (and invite themselves over for next year's festivities)
+I guarantee you; these talented Chefs would stand up and applaud (and invite themselves over for next year's festivities)

 I've come to see recipes as something more than simply a list of ingredients and a process for production.
-Instead someone handing something they love .. to someone else .. in the hopes that person will deliver that love to someone else .. and on .. and on
+Instead, someone handing something they love, to someone else, in the hopes that person will deliver that love to someone else, and on, and on

-So today I take their idea .. their process .. and pass it along.
-With the hope you'll do the same .. while at the same time .. weaving a new narrative of your own .. or daring to take an existing family story in a different direction.
+So today I take their idea, their process, and pass it along.
+With the hope, you'll do the same, while at the same time, weaving a new narrative of your own, or daring to take an existing family story in a different direction.

 I wish for you and your family the happiest of Thanksgivings.
 May we never lose sight of how much we have to be thankful for.

-ps: A fun interview of Alton Brown talking about spatchcocking .. on npr
+ps: A fun interview of Alton Brown talking about spatchcocking .. on NPR

 A few Thanksgiving links from around the web that will make you smile

-More recipes inspired from cooking class .. here
+More recipes inspired by cooking class

-- 3½ tablespoons kosher salt
+- 3 ½ Tbsp kosher salt

-- 1½ teaspoons rubbed sage
+- 1 ½ tsp rubbed sage

-- 1½ teaspoons dried thyme
+- 1 ½ tsp dried thyme

-- 1¼ teaspoons whole black peppercorns
+- 1 ¼ tsp whole black peppercorns

-- ½ teaspoon whole allspice berries
+- ½ tsp whole allspice berries

 - Four days before service, place the salt, sage, thyme, black peppercorns, and allspice into a spice grinder and pulse until the peppercorns and allspice are coarsely ground, 5 to 6 pulses.
 Set aside.

 - Set the turkey, breast side down, on a large cutting board with the tail closest to you.
 Use an electric knife or heavy-duty kitchen shears to cut up one side of the backbone.

 - Rub the seasoned salt on both sides of the turkey.
-Place the turkey on a parchment paper lined half sheet pan, breast side up with legs running with the long side of the pan.
+Place the turkey on a parchment paper-lined half sheet pan, breast side up with legs running with the long side of the pan.
 Store, uncovered, in the refrigerator for 4 days.

 - Remove the turkey from the refrigerator and leave at room temperature for 1 hour.